 As of the end of 2020, the US Food and Drug Administration (FDA) had granted Emergency Use Authorizations (EUA) for two COVID-19 vaccines, which were shown to be safe and effective based on data provided by the manufacturers (Pfizer-BioNTech and Moderna) and findings from large clinical trials.
 On February 27, 2021, a third vaccine (Janssen/Johnson & Johnson) was approved by the FDA.
-The Pfizer and Moderna vaccines require two inoculations (Pfizer three weeks apart and Moderna four weeks after the first dose) while the Johnson & Johnson will be issued in a single dose.
+The Pfizer and Moderna vaccines require two inoculations (Pfizer three weeks apart and Moderna four weeks after the first dose) while the Johnson & Johnson is issued in a single dose.
 Information on the three vaccines is available on the Centers for Disease Control (CDC) website.

 Who May get a vaccine

-After you're fully vaccinated
+After you are fully vaccinated

 People are considered fully vaccinated: